Tetrakern/fictioneer/README.md

 The theme is intended for individuals and small collectives.

 Fictioneer is open source and completely free.
 However, maintaining and developing a theme of these proportions takes a considerable amount of time and effort.
-So if you enjoy Fictioneer and have the capacity, please consider supporting me on [Patreon](https://www.patreon.com/tetrakern), [Ko-fi](https://ko-fi.com/tetrakern) or donate via [NowPayments](https://nowpayments.io/donation/fictioneer).
+So if you enjoy Fictioneer and have the capacity, please consider supporting me on [Patreon](https://www.patreon.com/tetrakern), [Ko-fi](https://ko-fi.com/tetrakern), or donate via [crypto donation](https://nowpayments.io/donation/fictioneer).

 ## Key Features